-Rule 101: Penalties
+Rule 101: Penalties (amended 29 May 2004)

-- (A) A person convicted by the Special Court, other than a juvenile offender, may be sentenced to imprisonment for a specific number of years. - (B) In determining the sentence, the Trial Chamber shall take into account the factors mentioned in Article 19 (2) of the Statute, as well as such factors as: - (i) Any aggravating circumstances; - (ii) Any mitigating circumstances including the substantial cooperation with the Prosecutor by the convicted person before or after conviction; - (iii) The extent to which any penalty imposed by a court of any State on the convicted person for the same act has already been served, as referred to in Article 9 (3) of the Statute. - (C) The Trial Chamber shall indicate whether multiple sentences shall be served consecutively or concurrently. - (D) Any period during which the convicted person was detained in custody pending his surrender to the Special Court or pending trial or appeal, shall be taken into consideration on sentencing.
+- (A) A person convicted by the Special Court, other than a juvenile offender, may be sentenced to imprisonment for a specific number of years. - (B) In determining the sentence, the Trial Chamber shall take into account the factors mentioned in Article 19 (2) of the Statute, as well as such factors as: - i.
+Any aggravating circumstances; - ii.
+Any mitigating circumstances including the substantial cooperation with the Prosecutor by the convicted person before or after conviction; - iii.
+The extent to which any penalty imposed by a court of any State on the convicted person for the same act has already been served, as referred to in Article 9 (3) of the Statute.

+- (C) The Trial Chamber shall indicate whether multiple sentences shall be served consecutively or concurrently. - (D) Any period during which the convicted person was detained in custody pending his transfer to the Special Court or pending trial or appeal, shall be taken into consideration on sentencing.

-Rule 102: Status of the Convicted Person
+Rule 102: Status of the Convicted Person (amended 29 May 2004)

-(A) Subject to the Trial Chamber's directions in terms of Rule 101, the sentence shall begin to run from the day it is pronounced under Rule 100 (B).
-However, as soon as notice of appeal is given, the enforcement of the judgement shall thereupon be stayed until the decision on the appeal has been delivered, the convicted person meanwhile remaining in detention, as provided in Rule 64.

-(B) If, by a previous decision of the Trial Chamber, the convicted person has been provisionally released, or is for any other reason at liberty, and he is not present when the judgement is pronounced, the Trial Chamber shall issue a warrant for his arrest.
+- (A) Subject to the Trial Chamber's directions in terms of Rule 101, the sentence shall begin to run from the day it is pronounced under Rule 100(B).
+However, as soon as notice of appeal is given, the enforcement of the judgement shall thereupon be stayed until the decision on the appeal has been delivered, the convicted person meanwhile remaining in detention, as provided in Rule 64. - (B) If, by a previous decision of the Trial Chamber, the convicted person has been provisionally released, or is for any other reason at liberty, and he is not present when the judgement is pronounced, the Trial Chamber shall issue a warrant for his arrest.
 On arrest, he shall be notified of the conviction and sentence, and the procedure provided in Rule 103 shall be followed.

-Rule 103: Place of Imprisonment
+Rule 103: Place of Imprisonment (amended 14 March 2004)

 - (A) Imprisonment shall be served in Sierra Leone, unless circumstances require otherwise.
-The Special Court may conclude agreements with other countries willing to accept and imprison convicted persons. - (B) Transfer of the convicted person to the place of imprisonment shall be effected as soon as possible after the time limit for appeal has lapsed.
+The Special Court may conclude agreements with other countries willing to accept and imprison convicted persons. - (B) The place of imprisonment for each convicted person shall be designated by the President. - (C) Transfer of the convicted person to the place of imprisonment shall be effected as soon as possible after the time limit for appeal has lapsed.

-Rule 104: Forfeiture of Property
+Rule 104: Forfeiture of Property (amended 7 March 2003)

 - (A) After a judgement of conviction containing a specific finding as provided in Rule 88 (B) the Trial Chamber, at the request of the Prosecutor or at its own initiative, may hold a special hearing to determine the matter of property forfeiture, including the proceeds thereof, and may in the meantime order such provisional measures for the preservation and protection of the property or proceeds as it considers appropriate. - (B) The determination may extend to such property or proceeds, even in the hands of third parties not otherwise connected with the crime, for which the convicted person has been found guilty.
-Such third parties shall be entitled to appear at the hearing. - (C) The Trial Chamber may order the forfeiture of any property, proceeds and any assets it finds has been acquired unlawfully or by criminal conduct, and order its return to the rightful owner, or its transfer to the State of Sierra Leone, as circumstances may require.
+Such third parties shall be entitled to appear at the hearing.

+(C) The Trial Chamber may order the forfeiture of any property, proceeds and any assets it finds has been acquired unlawfully or by criminal conduct, and order its return to the rightful owner, or its transfer to the State of Sierra Leone, as circumstances may require.

-Rule 105: Compensation to Victims
+Rule 105: Compensation to Victims (amended 7 March 2003)